math3matical/procure/README.md

 ## README

- - This application was built and tested on a RHEL 7.9 system.
-Other systems may work, but this guide is for configuring a RHEL 7.9 server to run the procure rails application.  procure requires the follwing packages:
+ - This application was built and tested on RHEL 7.9.
+Other systems may work, but this guide is for configuring a RHEL 7.9 server to run the procure rails application, requiring the following packages:

 ~~~
   rails > 7.0